How D-Wave processors are built, and how they use the physics of spin systems to implement quantum computation

 To reach the near-absolute zero temperatures at which the system operates, the refrigerators use liquid Helium as a coolant.
-The type of refrigerator inside the D-Wave OneTM system is known as a "dry" dilution refrigerator.
+The type of refrigerator inside the D-Wave system is known as a "dry" dilution refrigerator.
 This means that all the liquid helium resides inside a closed cycle system, where it is recycled and recondensed using a pulse-tube technology.
-This makes them are suited to remote deployment, as there is no requirement for liquid helium replenishment on-site.
+This makes them suited to remote deployment, as there is no requirement for liquid helium replenishment on-site.

 The specialized equipment to allow cooling to these temperatures is available commercially and runs reliably.
 The refrigeration technology is also mature enough that the system has a turnkey operation.
 The computer can be cooled down to operating temperature within several hours, and once this temperature is reached remain cold for months or years.